-- 1. Move the shift lever to the M (Manual Mode). - 2.
-Press the plus/minus button, to upshift or downshift selecting the desired range of gears for current driving conditions.
+1. Move the shift lever to M (Manual Mode).

+Press the plus/minus buttons, located on the steering column shift lever, to select the desired range of gears for the current driving conditions.

-When in M (Manual Mode) a number displays next to the M, indicating the current gear that has been selected.
-The number displayed in the gear indicator is the highest gear that can be used.
-However, the vehicle can automatically shift to lower dears as it adjusts to driving conditions.
+When M (Manual Mode) is selected a number displays next to the M, indicating the current gear.

+This number is the highest gear that can be used.
+However, the vehicle can automatically shift to lower gears as it adjusts to driving conditions.
 This means that all gears below that number are available.
 When 5 (Fifth) is selected, 1 (First) through 5 (Fifth) gears are automatically shifted by the vehicle, but 6 (Sixth) cannot be used until the plus/minus button located on the steering column lever is used to change to the gear.